RubenEschauzier/phd-symposium-2024-eswc/content/method.and.approach.md

 For cache invalidation, we must account for the possibly rapidly changing data landscape in social media applications.
 However, even when many _new_ posts are added, cached information for old and unchanged content remains valid and can improve query execution performance.
 Furthermore, even if the query is primarily over the subset of data that rapidly changes, caching the static content in social-media applications can inform the engine of their (ir)relevancy, reducing the queried data size and improving performance.
-To determine whether a cached entity is valid, we can use the ETag header or introduce solid-pod side data structures that indicate the last change to a resource.
+To determine whether a cached entity is valid, we can use the ETag header or introduce data vault server-side data structures that indicate the last change to a resource.

 ### Learned Query Optimization in Link Traversal-based Query Processing
 {:#LearnedOptimizationMethod}
 To answer **RQ IV**, personalized query engines need learned query optimization algorithms that work in an online setting since LTQP engines do not know what data they will query in advance.
-As such, any offline training algorithm that requires millions of training examples is by definition infeasible.
+As such, any offline training algorithm that requires millions of training examples is infeasible.
 My previous work in [SPARQL join order optimization](cite:cites eschauzier2023reinforcement) shows that while reinforcement learning-based join order optimization is promising, it is computationally expensive to train an optimizer from scratch.
 Instead, [learned query optimization hint approaches](cite:cites marcus2021bao, woltmann2023fastgres) train models that give hints to existing optimizers, like what join operator to use.
 These approaches require significantly less training time and are thus more suitable for online learning.
-To answer **RQ IV & V**, these relational learned query optimization hints will be adapted for use in LTQP.
+To answer **RQ IV & V**, relational learned query optimization hints will be adapted for use in LTQP.